Charles Hoskinson: Why Monero Could Have Redefined Bitcoin’s Legacy

 1. Neglecting Network Fees: New users often underestimate transaction fees, leading to failed transactions.
 A notable case occurred in 2022 when several exchanges momentarily suspended Monero transactions due to users not accounting for higher-than-usual fees during network congestion.

 2. Using Non-Anonymous Exchanges: Individuals hoping to convert Monero back to fiat often utilize exchanges that compromise their privacy.
-Blockchain analysis firm Chainalysis indicated that users may unintentionally expose their Monero holdings’ origins by choosing non-Anonymized exchanges, leading to potential legal issues.
+Blockchain analysis firm Chainalysis indicated that users may unintentionally expose their Monero holdings’ origins by choosing non-anonymized exchanges, leading to potential legal issues.

 3. Poor Key Management: Users often disregard private key importance, resulting in losses.
 In 2023, a prominent Monero user lost access to nearly 200 XMR due to a failure to back up private keys, effectively nullifying their ownership and access.